MAnasKamran/OOP-Practice-java/Constructors/README.md

 • How different constructors are used during object creation

+• How to create a new object from an existing object using a copy constructor

+## 💡 Notes:
+• Constructors do not have a return type, not even void.
+• A constructor is automatically called when an object is created.
+• You can overload constructors to provide multiple ways of initializing an object.

+## 📂 Examples in this folder:
+• Rectangle.java (Non-parameterized and parameterized constructors)
+• Account.java (Constructors with deposit/withdraw methods)
+• Circle.java (Parameterized constructors)
+• Distance.java
+• Marks.java
+• Time.java
+- CopyConstructorExample.java

 Each example is simple and focuses on understanding constructors in Java.